BrockHanni/hire.me--proj2/README.md

 ## Overview

 Projects play a crucial role in the journey of becoming a full-stack web developer.
-This project is designed to showcase your collaborative skills and coding abilities, serving as a focal point of your portfolio.
-By creating a real-world full-stack application using the technologies and principles learned throughout the boot camp, you can demonstrate your capabilities to potential employers.
+This project is designed to showcase our collaborative skills and coding abilities, serving as a focal point of our portfolio.
+By creating a real-world full-stack application using the technologies and principles learned throughout the boot camp so far, we will demonstrate our capabilities.

 ## Project Requirements